THC vs. CBD: Which Is Right for You?

-These two compounds have important differences for users, so having the right information about them and what they do is crucial to becoming a more informed patient and making healthier decisions.
+These two compounds have significant differences for users.
+So having the correct information about THC vs. CBD and what they do is crucial to becoming an informed patient and making healthier decisions.

-For example, long haul truck drivers might not want to risk using THC for legal and safety reasons, but still might desire the beneficial effects of cannabinoids.
+CBD has a marked effect on peripheral nerves and produces a more substantial body relaxation due to its soothing anti-inflammatory properties.
+For example, long-haul truck drivers might not want to risk using THC for legal and safety reasons but still might desire the beneficial effects of cannabinoids.
 In this case, CBD would be a more logical choice.

-The decision on which to use primarily depends on the patient’s comfort level with feeling the euphoric “high” associated with THC administration.
+Research has shown that the highest-yield medicinal cannabis strains contain a balance of THC and CBD.
+The decision on whether to use THC or CBD primarily depends on the patient’s comfort level with feeling the euphoric “high” associated with THC administration.

 What are Cannabinoids?

 Simply put, cannabinoids are compounds that interact with the endocannabinoid system.
 The cannabinoids synthesized by the body are called endocannabinoids.
 The two best examples of endocannabinoids are Anandamide and 2-Acylglycerol, or 2-AG for short.

 These compounds are made in the body and have similar structures to cannabinoids made in plants.
 The cannabinoids in plants are called phytocannabinoids.
 These phytocannabinoids bind to the same receptors in the body as our endocannabinoids and are affected by the same enzymes.

 Plant-based cannabinoids act upon the body’s natural endocannabinoid system (which we will delve into as a recurring theme in future blog articles).
 In short, this system is present in humans and other mammals.
 It has evolved over thousands of years to restore homeostasis, or natural balance, to our physiologic systems when we encounter stimuli that perturb our natural harmony.